yvirtp/Wegmeister.LanguageRedirect/Readme.md

 ## Configuration

 Sometimes language codes are not configured the same as in Neos.
 Therefore you can configure a mapping in your `Settings.yaml`:
+Also you can configure a feLanguageCookieName to get a cookie value from your frontend in case you want your users last opened language to reopen the next time he visits your website.

 ```yaml
 Wegmeister: